TheBoxyBear/charttools/docs/FileFormats/midi.md

     - Y -> YB
     - B -> YG
     - G -> BG
+  - If a flam marker is present on a chord (excluding the presence of kicks), it does nothing to the chord.
 - 106 - Score Duel Player 2 Phrase
   - Marks a phrase for RB1/2's Score Duel.
 (Unsure what exactly they do.)
 - 105 - Score Duel Player 1 Phrase